fluid-project/jira-to-11ty/src/issues/FLUID-5057.md

     {
       "author": "Justin Obara",
       "date": "2018-03-09T09:58:00.796-0500",
-      "body": "@@Mohamed Shadab that's looking good.
+      "body": "Mohamed Shadab that's looking good.
 Could you please file a pull request for the change.
 A couple things I noticed while looking at your branch:\n\n* it seems to be mixed with changes for another issue\n* if the background image isn't needed any more it should be removed from the source\n* the TODO comment in the stylus file where you made your changes may not be needed any more, please double check.\n"
     },
     {
       "author": "Mohamed Shadab",